ABadNameSniper/EthansSecondBot/README.txt

 fix weird double embedding bug with hyperchats?

 combine serverInfoDefault/userInfoDefault into something much, much better.
 Eliminate all rogue FindOnes
++ provide the user row to each command (with verification/permissions) in the command handler, as a second argument

 replying to hyperchats should reply to the original message